 It’s absolutely true that Russia cannot restore Assad to power throughout the whole country.
 But Russian strategy doesn’t hinge on conquest but area denial (that’s a particularly good piece).
 Much of its weapon systems are based on nukes, missiles and rockets that can pepper sea lanes, airways and whole continents with enough firepower to make them impassable.
 Its geopolitical strategy currently does the same thing.
 Rather than conquering places, Moscow just denies geopolitical access to whole countries.

 That’s what it did in Ukraine; with the civil war there simmered but not finished, it ended Ukrainian ambitions to join the EU and NATO.
 It did the same in 2008 in Georgia where its South Ossetian enclave keeps Tbilisi from ever joining the Western camp.
 Now it’s trying to deny access to Syria.

 All three conflicts were wise uses of Russian power.
 None of them called for large occupation forces; all of them involved Russian proxies Moscow could arm as it saw fit.
-Best of all, once Russian troops are on the ground, the US can’t do much to dislodge them except negotiate.
+Best of all, once Russian troops are on the ground, the United States can’t do much to dislodge them except negotiate.

 And it’s likely Putin aims for just that

 It was always going to be difficult to end the Syrian Civil War but now it’s impossible unless Moscow signs off.
 This won’t be a Serbia redux with NATO imposing a settlement and the Russians merely tagging along.
 Whatever emerges in Syria will have a Russian stamp of approval — and will keep intact Russian interests in some form or another.
 This means that, so long as Russian troops are in Syria, neither Turkey nor any other local force, like the Arab Gulf Cooperation Council, will be able to opt for a full-scale invasion to smash the Islamic State and overthrow the Assad regime.